14-yama/miranda-distribution/log.md

 ## November 10, 2023

+**Bank Visit and Strategic Considerations for Forex Operations:**

+Today's log outlines crucial insights gained during a visit to the bank, focusing on changes in banking policies, leveraging Forex opportunities, and adapting the business model for international transactions.

+**Details:**

+### Banking Insights:

+- **Scotia Bank Policies:**
+  - Learned that Scotia Bank does not offer credit facilities for businesses under 3 years old.
+  - Discovered the availability of ecommerce payment gateways for business owners.

+- **Credit Card and Cash Loans:**
+  - Acknowledged the absence of credit options for businesses in their early years.
+  - Explored alternatives with a focus on leveraging Forex for day-to-day freight procurement.

+### Forex and Currency Considerations:

+- **Billing in USD:**
+  - Advised to bill customers in USD to harness the potential of Forex for daily operations.
+  - Considered the implications of USD billing for international trade.

+- **Exchange Rate Dynamics:**
+  - Evaluated the exchange rates provided by the bank (selling at $6.8, buying at $6) and external businesses willing to buy Forex at $7.35.
+  - Pondered the potential gains from converting USD and selling it to other businesses.

+### International Trade Strategy:

+- **Adapting to USD Operations:**
+  - Contemplated the shift of the entire business operation around USD.
+  - Explored the implications of having Colin Henry as the sole XCD account holder.

+- **Benefits of International Trade:**
+  - Acknowledged a lack of understanding regarding the potential benefits of international trade compared to the local market.

+### Next Steps:

+- **Update Cash Flow Projection:**
+  - Planned to update the cash flow projection to reflect the potential exceeding of the initially submitted annual revenue.

+- **Explore Forex Opportunities:**
+  - Research on how businesses benefit from international trade, focusing on maximizing gains from Forex operations.

+- **Evaluate Ecommerce Services:**
+  - Assess the fees associated with the bank's ecommerce services to determine their impact on receiving payments.

+**Reflection:**

+The visit to the bank has opened new avenues for strategic adaptation, particularly in leveraging Forex for daily business operations.
+Understanding the dynamics of international trade and exploring the potential gains from currency exchange will be critical in shaping the business's future direction.

+## November 10, 2023

 **Exploring Opportunities in Frozen Pulp Fruits and Business Model:**

 Today, the focus is on assessing the feasibility of importing frozen pulp fruits from Latin America, understanding the associated costs, and exploring a business model inspired by successful ventures in the industry.